Corps of Royal Electrical and Mechanical Engineers (Malaysia)

-Royal Electric & Mechanical Engineer Corps (Kor Jurutera Letrik dan Jentera DiRaja) is a corps of the Malaysian Army that is responsible for the maintenance of all vehicles, mechanical and electrical equipment of the Malaysian Army, with the exception of heavy equipments of the Rejimen Askar Jurutera DiRaja (Royal Army Engineers Regiment) and signals equipment of the Rejimen Semboyan DiRaja (Royal Signals Regiment).
+Royal Electrical & Mechanical Engineer Corps (Kor Jurutera Letrik dan Jentera DiRaja) is a corps of the Malaysian Army that is responsible for the maintenance of all vehicles, mechanical and electrical equipment of the Malaysian Army, with the exception of heavy equipments of the Rejimen Askar Jurutera DiRaja (Royal Army Engineers Regiment) and signals equipment of the Rejimen Semboyan DiRaja (Royal Signals Regiment).

-The lineage of Malaysia Royal Electric & Mechanical Engineer Corps can be traced to the formation of the British Army Royal Electrical and Mechanical Engineers.
+The lineage of Malaysia Royal Electrical & Mechanical Engineer Corps can be traced to the formation of the British Army Royal Electrical and Mechanical Engineers.